mozilla-mobile/android-components/components/service/sync-places/src/main/java/mozilla/components/service/sync/places/README.md

-This directory is where components/places/android/library/src/main/java/org/mozilla/places/*.kt from the application-services repo should be copied to.
+This directory is where the "high level" places API will live.

+However, at this stage we are still using the low-level API directly, so there are no kotlin source files here yet.